Phaze1D/Google_Zomato_Maps/README.md

 ## Usage
 The app is very similar to Google Maps but with some differences.
-One is that you can switch between Zomato and Google by clicking on the Google logo that is next to the search bar.
+One is that you can switch between Zomato and Google by clicking on the Google logo next to the search bar.
 This will flip the logo and show you the Zomato logo which means that you are now using the Zomato API.
 You can revert to using the Google API by clicking on the Zomato logo.
 Another difference is the filter input that filters the current search results in real time.

 ## Development
 This app is developed with [knockoutjs](http://knockoutjs.com/), a Javascript library that helps you create rich and dynamic user interfaces.
-I split the app into Components kind of like ReactJS so that it is easier to maintain and reuse.
+I split the app into Components kind of like ReactJS so that it is easier to maintain.
 All the components are stored in the [src/components](src/components) folder.

 ### Getting Started
 This app uses [npm](npmjs.com) for development.
 To install all the dependencies for testing and development just make sure you have npm installed and in the root directory of this project run.